Have questions before committing? Then here's your page.

 Charitable contributions are non-refundable, and the minimum Plunge fundraising requirement is considered a charitable contribution and is therefore also non-refundable.

-Can I Plunge at more than one Plunge event?
+Can I participate at more than one event?

 Definitely!
-You need to register yourself for each Plunge event.
+You need to register yourself for each event in The Great Outdoors and/or Chillin’ at Home.
 All your events will appear on your public Plunge page, and supporters will be able to choose which event they’d like to donate to.

-I have a group of people that want to Plunge together.
+I have a group of people that want to do this together.
 Can we form a team?

 Yes!
 Forming a team is a great way to motivate one another to raise more money for Special Olympics Wisconsin.
 When registering, select the “Create a Team” option.

-Will my Plunge team be able to jump in together?
+Will my team be able to sled/tube/snowshoe together?

 How can I become more involved in Special Olympics Wisconsin?